 For example, to ask the question of oneself, “where is my native home,” is to ask, where, in myself, was I born, or, more pressingly and substantially, where, in myself, did I come into being?
 It is, essentially, to ask a fundamental question about oneself, “who [where] am I, at my roots?”
 Where, when all of the fluff is blown and brushed away, did I come into being?
 Is my native home my childhood?
 Is it the moment of my birth?
 Is it the moment of my first words, or my first obviously intentional act?
 Is it the first moment that I consciously reflect on myself and feel at home in myself?
 Can I have native home”s”?
 That is, can I come into being, fundamentally, multiple times, in multiple homes, and feel and be native to each?

 I would argue, somewhat shallowly, that the answer is different for everyone.
 Some people do find their native home in their childhood.
-Some people do find their native home in their birth (people of fundamentalist christian faith, for example).
+Some people do find their native home in their birth.
 In my own experience, I have been a person of multiple native homes, feeling as if I have come into being, in fundamentally new and different ways, over and over again, and while I might feel settled and quite native in my current home, I am not fool enough to believe I will not come into being in some new native home sometime in the future, perhaps even tomorrow.
 But for the time being, I find myself here, completely at home in the nativity of myself as a farmer.

 My native home is a certain type of labor, it is a certain type of relationship to my body and the uses and functions of my mind, it is a certain type of relationship to my environment, especially the land and space around me and in which I move and work, it is a certain type of relationship to time and the coming and going of the seasons, it is a certain type of relationship to the weather, it is a certain type of relationship to technology and machinery, it is a certain type of relationship to ecological and political questions and problems, it is a certain type of relationship to the product, the produce, of my labor — the pigs — and it is, perhaps most importantly, a certain type of relationship to their deaths.
 My native home is a home of ebbs and flows, of hardship and triumph, of ease and adversity, and of life and death.